Bachelor Party (2012 film): Plot

-Heartbroken over Tony's death, Neethu buries Tony and leaves the villa with her daughter.
+Heartbroken over Tony's death, Neethu buries him and leaves the villa with her daughter.
 The friends, hell-bent on taking revenge on Chettiyar and securing a livelihood for Neethu, leave in search of the currency consignment.
 They then come across the heavily guarded convoy carrying the notes.
 However, they also come across another gang attacking it.
 They witness all the security guards being killed by the chief security guard John Karim.
-The friends decide to help the chief guard by dispatching the rest of the gang.
+The friends decide to help John by dispatching the rest of the gang.
 The friends, appreciating John's fighting skills, decide to split the currency with him and drive off to a hidden dock to transport the notes to a safe haven and a new life.

-Meanwhile, Neethu ends up getting captured by Chettiyar and Kamath, who in turn contact the gang of friends for the money.
+Meanwhile, Neethu gets captured by Chettiyar and Kamath, who, in turn, contact the gang of friends for the money.
 Ayyappan is told to meet Kamath at Chettiyar's den in exchange for Neethu and her child from getting killed.
 Determined to protect Neethu after Tony's death, the friends agree and leave John at the dock with Neethu's share of the money, telling him that they or she will return by dawn.
-Once at the meeting place, Kamath agrees to leave Neethu, but tells them that Ayyappan must stay to face the consequences of not following orders.
-Ayyappan agrees to this deal and the remainder of the friends leave with Neethu.
+Once at the meeting place, Kamath agrees to leave Neethu but tells them that Ayyappan must stay to face the consequences of not following orders.
+Ayyappan agrees to the deal, and the remainder of the friends leave with Neethu.

 However, as they leave, Geevarghese informs Neethu about John and the boat, where he tells her to drive there.
 With Neethu safe, the greatly outnumbered friends open fire.
 In the resulting shootout, all are killed.
-The friends happily die with a smile, knowing that they have kept their promise to Tony.
-At that time, Vijanasurabhi takes all the money and flees from there.
-In the end credits scene, the dead gangsters meet up in Hell and they party together.
+The friends happily die smiling, knowing that they have kept their promise to Tony.
+At that time, Vijanasurabhi takes all the money, but while fleeing, she also ends up being killed.

+In the end credits, the dead gangsters meet up in hell and party together.